-Small/Medium Containers – are great for things that you will use but not all at once eg: condiments from home instead of taking whole jar of jam or vegemite or margarine.
+Small/Medium Containers – are great for things that you will use but not all at once eg: condiments from home instead of taking a whole jar of jam or vegemite or margarine.
 Make sure containers are all the same size so they stack neatly.

 Place your meals and snacks into the snap seal bags.
 Pack in such an order that each one you put your hand on is part of something, number it if makes it easier.
 It’s not meant to go back in the tucker-box or fridge once it comes out.
 If you get it right, everything will be consumed and all you will be left with is a snap-seal bag for the rubbish.

-Once you have packed all your meals and snacks into your snap-seal bags and containers and labeled them in such a way that you know what belongs to what and when it should be eaten, it’s time to think about packing.
+Once you have packed all your meals and snacks into your snap-seal bags and containers and labelled them in such a way that you know what belongs to what and when it should be eaten, it’s time to think about packing.

 Be ahead of yourself

-Top Tip: Alternatively, if you shop for your meat at a butchers, ask them to cryovac and freeze your meat.
+Top Tip: Alternatively, if you shop for your meat at butchers, ask them to cryovac and freeze your meat.
 Remember always flat, keep as flat as possible.